RI Title

 4. Save Calibration

-• TODO To Register a New Device Interface:
+• To Register a New Device Interface:

 1. When a new Device Interface Board (DIB) is attached to Cassini, follow these steps to associate it with a Fixture Definition by saving Cal Data.

-2. From the Saturn launch window, choose apps >
+2. From the Saturn launch window, choose apps > cassini

 3. Add a New DIB Def